-Prior to student participation in any practicum or field experience at GCU, students must submit a copy of an official Fingerprint Clearance Card, or the official results of the federal fingerprint background clearance from the Department of Public Safety, or a comparable agency in the students' state of residence.
-This document should be sent to the Office of Field Experience (OFE) as part of the pre-practicum/practicum approval process.
-If students are going to pursue licensure in their state, students will most likely be required to submit fingerprint or background clearance documentation to their state board.
+Prior to student participation in any practicum or field experience at GCU, students must submit a copy of an official Fingerprint Clearance Card, or the official results of the federal and/or state background clearance from the Department of Public Safety, or a comparable agency in the state in which practicum or field experience will be completed.
+A copy of this document should be sent to the Office of Field Experience (OFE) as part of the prepracticum/practicum approval process.
+Students pursuing licensure will most likely be required to submit fingerprint or background clearance documentation to the state board.

-Students need to reach out to the Department of Public Safety or a comparable agency in their state of residence to learn the process of obtaining a fingerprint clearance card.
+Students need to reach out to the Department of Public Safety or a comparable agency in the state in which practicum or field experience will be completed to learn the process of obtaining a fingerprint clearance card or a federal and/or state background clearance documentation.
 There are no exceptions to this policy.
 Students who do not submit the required documentation will not be permitted to enter any practicum or field experience.